-Poor nutrition contributes in some way to a remarkably high percentage of the health problems we see: obesity, dental problems, growth deformities, heart, kidney and skin problems.
-Feeding your cat a diet that meets the changing nutritional needs of his / her body and lifestyle is crucial if developmental problems or health issues in later life are to be avoided.
+Poor nutrition contributes in some way to many health problems: obesity, dental problems, growth deformities, heart, kidney and skin problems.

-There are a wide range of brands and food types available for your cat:
+There are a wide range of brands and food types available for your dog:

 - Homemade diets very rarely are these nutritionally balanced and/or complete.
 They also have very short shelf lives and specific storage requirements - Commercially produced diets these are convenient, readily available and formulated to provide the right blend of calories and nutrients when fed as directed.
 Dry food is more cost effective and helps to keep the teeth and gums healthy.